albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 A very special thank-you to Roberto S. from Switzerland for his valuable input and also helping with his capability to find the most obscure bugs.

 Thanks to Navigraph for kindly allowing me to include a free AIRAC cycle in the download.
+Thanks for Richard Stefan for his great support.
 Current AIRAC cycles can be purchased from [Navigraph](http://www.navigraph.com).

 Thanks to Jose from [fsAerodata](https://www.fsaerodata.com/) for his kind support.